 I also work on scientific data policy sometimes with OTS.
 My current research includes use of machine learning to predict phenotype from genetics and environmental variables. https://genophenoenvo.github.io/.
 I was a professor for 10 years at the University of Illinois.
 I then served two years as a program director in the NSF Division of Biological Infrastructure, and I arrived at the University of Arizona 10 years ago and was the founding director of the School of Information.
 I served on the OTS Informatics committee for 8 years.
 He served on the Board of Trustees for the JRS Biodiversity Foundation for seven years as a chair of the grants committee, vice president and president.
 JRS has an activist board that fosters research and infrastructure for the dissemination of biodiversity information particularly in Africa.

 My association with the Organization for Tropical Studies began over a decade ago when I was asked to serve as the university representative.
-It has continued since then and I consider it to be a great honor to be asked to serve as the Chair of the OTS Board of Trustees.
+It has continued since then and I consider it to be a great honor to be asked to serve as the Chair of the OTS Board of Directors.

 Unlike many others on the Board, I did not take an OTS course during my undergraduate and graduate years, although I have conducted REU mentor workshops at La Selva and Las Cruces.
 My research career has involved fieldwork at research stations in the deserts and tropics.
 For over four decades, I’ve conducted behavioral and ecological studies of lizards at the Southwestern Research Station of the American Museum of Natural History.
 In addition, I’ve worked on the behavior of mantis shrimp at the Smithsonian Tropical Research Institution in Panama and more recently, on the population demographics of sloths in Suriname.